CoderDojoTC/micropython/docs/advanced-labs/13-timers.md

     sleep(5) # sleep for five seconds
 ```

+## Removing a Timer

+The ```Timer.deinit()``` can be used to remove a timer from the system.
+This is useful if you want to stop a timer that is currently running.
+If you have many timers that are each using memory, it is a good practice to remove them when you are done with them.

-## Limites on the Number of Timers
+## Limits on the Number of Timers

 In MicroPython on the RP2040, there are no limits placed on the number of timers other than you must have enough memory available.
 Because there are no specific hardware limits, these are often referred to as "virtual" timers.
 The number of virtual timers is limited by the amount of memory available to the microcontroller.